alxwrd/alxwrd.github.io/_posts/2018-02-16-locating-commit-id-from-untracked-source.md

 ### `git rev-list` filters

-If we have no idea where in the source tree the untracked source came from, the all real option is to use `--all` and walk through every commit in our repository.
-Even an guesstimate can help shorten this process.
+If we have no idea where in the source tree the untracked source came from, the only real option is to use `--all` and walk through every commit in our repository.
+Even an guesstimate can help shorten this process though.

 For all filters available, run `git rev-list` with no options, or visit the [git docs](https://git-scm.com/docs/git-rev-list).